PurelyCoffeeBeans wonders which movies and TV shows you’ve seen Starbucks coffee featured in since it exploded across the US markets in the 1990’s.

 I particularly like their House Blend or even the Decaf version as the flavor is full-bodied and satisfying.
 There is even an Espresso roast that is perfect for your Italian style homemade cappuccinos, lattes and espressos.
 Available, too, as Decaf.
 Perfect if you need to make cappuccino or latte in the morning!

 The Starbucks Italian Roast Coffee is a good example of a darkly roasted coffee bean.
 Its slightly smoky, sweet flavor makes excellent Italian coffee drinks.
 These are bold roasts with multi-region sourced beans.

 Since Starbucks coffee features beans from all over the world, each with its own unique flavor and aromas, there are other choices of medium and mild roasts compatible with more North American tastes than the usual darker roasts of Europe.

-If you like more unusual specialist coffees, you might find Starbucks’ Peru Chanchamayo palatable blend with its subtle, nutty undertones.
+- If you like more unusual specialist coffees, you might find Starbucks’ Peru Chanchamayo palatable blend with its subtle, nutty undertones.
 This coffee is cultivated in the Andes in central Peru where the cooler climes and careful techniques allow the cherries to ripen slowly, this produces a lighter flavor and it’s grown with FairTrade Certification, too.

-You can find a great variety of Latin American coffees from light and well-rounded flavors to smooth and refreshing, such as Colombian Coffee noted for its nutty finish or Costa Rican or Guatemala Antigua.
+- You can find a great variety of Latin American coffees from light and well-rounded flavors to smooth and refreshing, such as Colombian Coffee noted for its nutty finish or Costa Rican or Guatemala Antigua.
 There are many Starbucks blends, too many to link to here, but you can find more by searching through the Starbucks range of coffee products: including coffee beans, coffee blends and grinds.

 Starbucks’ emphasis on buying good quality coffee beans helps enhance the coffee brand with coffee lovers everywhere!
 You can read more about the company’s story at Starbucks Coffee company.

 I do have one request of Starbucks, or rather one wish, that would be to see them make much more of the coffee beans they have on their shelves.
 How?
 By actually using them to make coffee for customers in the store.
 That simple: an order could specify ‘Kenya AA’ or ‘Guatemala Antigua’.
 How nice!